janikvonrotz/taskfile.build/README.md

 ### Patterns

 The task file showed above is very basic.
 Commands can have parameters and functions call each other.
-The following is a collection of such complex task file patterns.
+The following is a collection of more complex task file patterns.

 #### Set default parameter

 Fallback to a default value for a parameter.